jtr13/EDAV/contribute.Rmd

 1. Go to [our GitHub repo](https://github.com/jtr13/EDAV){target="_blank"} and click on the [Issues Tab](https://github.com/jtr13/EDAV/issues){target="_blank"}
 2. Click on "[New Issue](https://github.com/jtr13/EDAV/issues/new){target="_blank"}"
 3. Propose your Issue and click "Submit new issue"
 4. That's it!
-We appreciate your input and will take your issue into account in improving *edav.info/* :)
+We appreciate your input and will take your issue into account in improving *edav.info/* <i class="far fa-smile"></i>

 **Notes about submitting issues**: